SAP-CLM-SL/ISLM/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/CreateIntelligentScenarios.md

 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/4.jpg) <br>
 - Once a valid JSON is uploaded, the modules will be displayed with their parameters and values in display mode.<br>

 14. In the **Grounding subsection**, add the required data repository type **Vector**.
-This will support the grounding document addition. <br>
+This will support the grounding document addition.
 Click [here](https://github.com/SAP-CLM-SL/ISLM/raw/main/docs/Integrate-AI-into-SAPS4HANA-with-ISLM/GroundingFiles/Grounding%20files.zip) to download the grounding files. <br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/019.jpg) <br>
 To restrict your grounding module output during inference, maintain Search Configuration value.
 This can help to retrieve only relevant data instead of all the uploaded data.<br>
 ![Intelligent Scenarios](Integrate-AI-into-SAPS4HANA-with-ISLM/../IntelligentScenario/021.jpg)<br>